-In figure 2. a product or service has interfered with the attack, allowing it to succeed only as far as stage 3, after which it was detected and neutralised.
-The attacker was unable to progress through stages 4 and onwards.
 It is possible that attackers will not cause noticeable damage during an attack.
 It may be that their goal is persistent presence on the systems to monitor for activities, slowly steal information and other more subtle missions.

 In figure 3. the attacker has managed to progress as far as stage five.
 This means that the system has been seriously compromised.
 The attacker has a high level of access and has stolen passwords.
 However, attempts to exfiltrate data from the target were blocked, as were attempts to damage the system.

-ATTACK CHAIN: How Hackers Progress
+Attack Chain: How Hackers Progress

-Figure 2.
-This attack was initially Figure 1.
-A typical attack starts with an Figure 3.
-A more successful attack initial contact and progresses through successful but only able to progress manages to steal passwords but various stages, including reconnaissance, as far as the reconnaissance phase. wholesale data theft and destruction was blocked. stealing data and causing damage.
+Figure 1.
+A typical attack starts with an initial contact and progresses through various stages, including reconnaissance, stealing data and causing damage.